 Palatal tissue grafts (tissue taken from the roof of the mouth) also have a different esthetic appearance than normal gum tissue, as the color and texture of roof tissue does not match that of a patient’s gums.
 Other methods, such as using donor tissues, require intricate suturing and can lead to possible complications and infection.

-Benefits of the Pinhole Surgical Technique
+The many benefits of the Pinhole Surgical Technique:

 - Reduced side effects of gum surgery (bleeding, swelling, gum pain)